Leyland Motors: Ashok Leyland

 The Leyland name and logo continues as a recognised and respected marque across India, the wider subcontinent and parts of Africa in the form of Ashok Leyland.
 Part of the giant Hinduja Group, Ashok Leyland manufactures buses, trucks, defence vehicles and engines.
 The company is a leader in the heavy transportation sector within India and has an aggressive expansionary policy.
 In 1987 the London based Hinduja Group bought the Indian-based Ashok Leyland company.
 Today, Ashok-Leyland is pursuing a joint venture with Nissan, and through its acquisition of the Czech truck maker, Avia, is entering the European truck market directly.
 With its purchase of a 26% stake in UK-based bus manufacturer Optare in 2010, Ashok Leyland has taken a step closer to reconnecting with its British heritage, as Optare is a direct descendant of Leyland's UK bus-making division.
 On 21 December 2011, Ashok Leyland bought an additional 49% stake in Optare, bringing its total to 75%.

 Products

 Buses

 Historically, Leyland Motors was a major manufacturer of buses used in the United Kingdom and worldwide.
 It achieved a number of firsts or milestones that set trends for the bus industry.
 It was one of the first manufacturers to devise chassis designs for buses that were different from trucks, with a lower chassis level to help passengers board more easily.
-Its chief designer, John George Rackham, who had experience at the Yellow Coach Company in Chicago before returning to England, created the Titan and Tiger ranges in 1927 that revolutionised bus design.
+Its chief designer, George John Rackham, who had experience at the Yellow Coach Company in Chicago before returning to England, created the Titan and Tiger ranges in 1927 that revolutionised bus design.
 After 1945, Leyland created another milestone with the trend-setting Atlantean rear-engined double-decker bus design produced between 1956 and 1986.

 See List of Leyland buses for the list of bus products.